karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 ![example-diagram](/img/vpn-p2s-problem-diagram.png)

-As you can see this is a pretty basic setup, we have a public app where the customers can connect via public internet and this public app uses a few private resources, to be more precise, it makes a call to another app and it also needs a database to persists data.
+As you can see this is a pretty basic setup, we have a public app where the customers can connect via public internet, this public app uses a few private resources, to be more precise, it makes a call to another app and it also needs a database to persists data.

 It makes no sense that the database and the second app could be accessed from anywhere on the internet, so we're going to make them private.
-To make both resources private we're going to Azure Private Endpoints.
+To make both resources private we're going to use Azure Private Endpoints.

 When a private endpoint is created, Azure changes the public name resolution by adding another CNAME record pointing towards the dedicated FQDN of the private endpoint.
 By default, it also creates a private DNS zone, corresponding to the ``privatelink`` subdomain, with the DNS A resource record for the private endpoint.